kalethea/klc-gamemaking-with-scratch-makeymakey/README.md

 See slide 9 for suggestions on how learners can incorporate this month’s theme into their projects.

-# Kids Learning Code: Gamemaking and Circuitry with Scratch &amp; MaKey MaKey
+# Teachers Learning Code: Gamemaking and Circuitry with Scratch &amp; MaKey MaKey

 ## Quick Links